librenms/librenms/doc/Support/Configuration.md

 $config['device_perf_purge']                              = 30;
 $config['rrd_purge']                                      = 90;// Not set by default
 ```
-This option will ensure data within LibreNMS over X days old is automatically purged.
+These options will ensure data within LibreNMS over X days old is automatically purged.
 You can alter these individually,
 values are in days.

+> NOTE: Please be aware that `$config['rrd_purge']` is _NOT_ set by default.
+This option will remove any old data within
+the rrd directory automatically - only enable this if you are comfortable with that happening.

 #### Syslog options